fgsoftware1/limine-barebones/README.md

 It is also recommended to cross reference the contents of this repository with [the Stivale Bare Bones](https://wiki.osdev.org/Stivale_Bare_Bones) OSDev wiki page.

 This project covers both the stivale and stivale2 protocols.

+## Choosing a boot protocol: stivale or stivale2

+Using stivale2 is recommended for most projects, as it is more complete and customizable: stivale2 allows you to pass information to the bootloader using tags and request features like the runtime terminal and multicore startup.

+The original stivale is designed to be simpler and easier to target for bootloader developers: you can make your own bootloader while still maintaining compatibility with pre-existing ones.

 ## Where to go from here